Zaidtech/Machine-Learning---Octave/Linear-Regression/ex1/Making_Repository_guide.md

 * First cd into root project directory
 * execute **git init**
 This will as mentioned above create same **.git** subdirectory but scoped to that project dir.

+### CLONING AN EXISTING REPO
+If a project has been set up in a central repository, the **clone** command is the most common way to obtain a local development clone.Once a developer(contibutor) has obtained a working copy, all version control operations are managed through their local repository.
+    git clone <repo url>